lanterndata/docs/010-develop/000-get-started.md

 Alternatively, you can also use our tools locally or self-host them.
 There are three tools that are provided out-of-the-box with Lantern Cloud.

-- [Lantern](/docs/lantern-db/install), our core Postgres extension, provides vector search in Postgres.
+- [Lantern HNSW](/docs/lantern-hnsw/install), our core Postgres extension, provides vector search in Postgres.
 - [Lantern Extras](/docs/lantern-extras/install), which further extends Postgres to support embedding generation.
 - [Lantern CLI](/docs/lantern-cli/install) provides routines for generating embeddings and indexes.